jake-knerr/javascript-and-node-development-guide/README.md

 #### Use the `class` syntax over other class (prototype) techniques.

-This includes using `extends` for prototypal inheritance.
+This prescription includes using `extends` for prototypal inheritance.

 > Why? `class` syntax is clear and easy to understand.
 Also, since it is the new standard, it is better understood by other developers than ad-hoc techniques.